graphic says how to enable fractional scaling in fedora by omg linux

 Hit enter and you’re done!

-You’ll find 125%, 150%, and other fractional scaling values are now available to select from the Settings > Display panel (look for the drop down menu in the ‘scale’ section):
+You’ll find that 125%, 150%, and other fractional scaling values are available to pick from:

 fedora fractional scaling values 150%